-This is an index of articles compiled by Michael R. Burch,
+This is an index of articles, essays and letters compiled by Michael R. Burch,

-to say on the subject of human rights.
+Einstein—have to say on the subject of human rights in general, or

 Einstein on Palestine ...
 Why did Albert Einstein turn down the presidency of Israel, and what did

-Einstein denied any superior rights for Jews, calling for "complete equality" for Palestinian Arabs as the "most important aspect" of Jewish
+Einstein denied any superior rights for Jews, calling for "complete equality" for Palestinians as the "most important aspect" of Jewish

 citizens living in our midst ...
 The attitude we adopt toward the Arab minority will provide the real test of our moral standards as a people."